salvolannister/TileLevel/README.md

 - It doesn't guarantee the table is created in a determinate amount of time (we might repeatedly select an already-used index).
 - Checking if an index has already been used consumes additional time.
 - It might result in a weak randomization.
+- If the number of the special tiles are very close to the number of total tiles it may never end

 To overcome these issues, we can use a more robust method.
 In the RgsPlayGameMode.cpp class, we first create an array of indices where each cell contains its respective position number.
 We then shuffle the array using a for loop: